MrDuckyTesla/Tesla-Crash-To-Earth/ReadMe.txt

 Last Updated:  4/17/2025
 Current Version 0.4.3

+DEVELOPMENT IS PAUSED UNTIL I GRADUATE FROM HIGH SCHOOL AND FINISH AP TESTING

 "Tesla: Crash to Earth" is (or will be) made by:

   MrDuckyTesla:  Programmer, Artist, Composer, Writer